Skip to main content

 Hour bank (+/-) = Absence hours + Actual work hours - Standard hours

-Weekends & Non-working Weekdays
+Weekends & Non-Working Weekdays

 Actual work hours = Registered work hours